Wellness Programs and Incentives

 Other wellness program rules and regulations

 The ACA rules are just one set of federal regulations that impact employer wellness programs.
-On May 16, 2016, the EEOC issued final regulations for the Americans with Disabilities Act (ADA) and Genetic Information Nondiscrimination Act (GINA) that employers also need to consider when designing wellness programs.
+Rules adopted in 2016 by the fourth agency, the Equal Employment Opportunity Commission (EEOC), under the Americans with Disabilities Act (ADA) and Genetic Information Nondiscrimination Act (GINA) also need to be considered by employers when designing wellness programs.

 - Americans with Disabilities Act (ADA)